davidubuntu/phoneSmiths/README.md

 ## INSTALL USING NPM

+- ## First
-- 1 In the project root directory, you can run:
+  In the project root directory, you can run:

 ### `cd client`

 ### `npm i`

-### `npm start`
+- ## Second

-- 2 In the project root directory, you can run:
+  In the project root directory, you can run:

 ### `cd server`

 ### `npm i`

+## RUN USING NPM

+In the project root directory, you can run:

 ### `npm start`

-## RUN USING NPM

-- 3 In the project root directory, you can run:

-This
+This will run both server and client:

 Runs the app in the development mode.<br />

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view the client app in the browser.
-Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route
+- Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ## INSTALL AND RUN USING DOCKER

-- Node and npm are not necessary.
-Docker is necessary
+- Docker is necessary.Node and npm are not necessary.

 In the project directory, you can run:

 ### `docker-compose up`

-- CLIENT APP:
-  Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view the client app in the browser.
-- API:
-  Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route
+- Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route